Speech Production

 MD, MPHLab Manager

-Madhura is the lab manager for the Speech Production Lab at the University of Toronto and also manages ongoing projects at the Bulbar Function Lab at Sunnybrook Research Institute.
-She completed her Masters degree in Public health from the University of Saskatchewan.
-She is interested in research related to biostatistics, clinical epidemiology and neurodegenerative diseases.
+Madhura is the Lab Manager for the Speech Production Lab at the University of Toronto and also manages ongoing projects at the Bulbar Function Lab at Sunnybrook Research Institute.

 Ivan Chumakov